 Change of route could cause even requests to go out of order.
 Requests using the same tag need to arrive the slave in order.
 So even with reorder buffer we have to stall on the request side.

+AXI slave has independent AR and AW channel.
+So read and write responses could come back out of order even if OCP master issues on a single channel with the same tag.

+If there are separate read and write reorder buffers, the ordering between read and write will not be maintained.
+If there’s a way to have just one reorder buffer, then it might be possible.

 Address Decode Table